Overview

 Teaching

-I teach undergraduate courses in music history, culture, theory, materials, techniques, and performance.
-My most popular course is Music and Digital Gameplay, which I offer as often as possible: it will be taught as an asynchronous online course in Winter 2024–25.
-Other courses I have recently taught include Introduction to Western Art Music and Synthesizing Pop: Electronics and the Musical Imagination (with Judith Peraino).
-In Spring 2025 I will teach Thinking Media, an interdisciplinary course featuring guest faculty from across the university.
-I also serve as Director of Undergraduate Studies for the Media Studies minor.
+I teach undergraduate courses in music history, culture, theory, materials, techniques, performance, media, and play.
+Courses I have recently taught include Music and Digital Gameplay, Introduction to Western Art Music, Synthesizing Pop: Electronics and the Musical Imagination with Judith Peraino, and Thinking Media, an interdisciplinary course featuring guest faculty from across the university.

-My graduate seminars have focused on ludomusicology (the study of music, games, and play, a scholarly field that my work helped establish), historical keyboard cultures and techniques, nineteenth-century music and its technological mediation, improvisation, virtuosity, performance practice, and the music of Schubert.
-Beyond the Department of Music, I have co-taught the interdisciplinary seminar Thinking Media Studies (with Nick Salvato).
+My graduate seminars have focused on ludomusicology, historical keyboard cultures and techniques, nineteenth-century music and its technological mediation, improvisation, virtuosity, performance practice, and the music of Schubert.
+Beyond the Department of Music, I have co-taught the interdisciplinary seminar Thinking Media Studies with Nick Salvato.

 Awards and Honors